 To help meet outcome assessments for SACS accreditation and institutional effectiveness, the abbreviated version of the ETS Proficiency Profile will be administered in September in CSU 1000 courses that meet on the main campus.
 This assessment is the University's only core course assessment.

 Professors are requested to bring or meet their classes and assist with administering the assessment in the Testing Center* during a regular class period or designated time.
 There will be no make-ups.
 The assessment will take about 50 minutes.

 This assessment measures the effectiveness of the general education curriculum in terms of reading, critical thinking, writing, and mathematics.
 This website will provide more information: http://www.ets.org/.
 Click on View Our Tests & Products, then View All Tests & Products, then ETS Proficiency Profile.

-*The Testing Center is located at Clayton State - East, 5823 Trammell Road, Morrow, GA 30260 http://www.clayton.edu/maps/csueast.
+*The Testing Center is located at the EAST ENTRANCE of Clayton State University, 5823 Trammell Road, Morrow, GA 30260 http://www.clayton.edu/maps/csueast.
 We're in Arbor Hall, room 121.
 There is plenty of free parking all around Arbor Hall.
 There is a walk-through path from the main campus near Facilities Management.